.

 In his conversation, with Burton Paige of Etude Magazine, Fritz Busch specifically aimed his attention at young singers.
 He states that he does not like the 'star' system, but wants to give young and new talents a chance and to educate them by providing the necessary professional experience.

-Erna Berger was one of the singers he certainly was referring to.
-And Sena Jurinac whose mentor he was.
-Busch also played a significant role in the career of Willi Domgraf-Fassbaender.
+Erna Berger was one of the singers he certainly was referring to, and he certainly meant Sena Jurinac whose mentor he was.
+Fritz Busch also played a significant role in the career of Willi Domgraf-Fassbaender.
 Just to name a few.

-Numerous are the names of artists who had been given a chance to receive education and to reach a high degree of professionalism.
+Numerous are the names of artists who had been given a chance to receive a formal education and to reach a high degree of professionalism.

 I was 19 years old when I sang the entrance aria of Lady Macbeth for Maestro Busch and his son Hans.
 Instead of a position in the chorus, which I thought was going to be offered to me, they offered to teach me the role of the Lady as a COVER UNDERSTUDY.